Background pattern

 • Close the container tightly after use.

-• Administer the other eye medication first.
+• Apply the other eye medicine first.

 • Wait 15 minutes.

-• Apply Arteoptic last.
+• Apply ARTEOPTIC last.

 Do not inject or swallow.